PS-01

 Plain Language

-State agencies deploying high-risk automated decision systems must require the developer to provide a copy of the developer's impact assessment.
+State agencies deploying a high-risk automated decision system must require the developer to provide a copy of the impact assessment.
 The state agency must keep the impact assessment confidential.
-This creates a procurement-adjacent obligation: state agencies cannot deploy these systems without first obtaining and retaining the developer's impact assessment, which functions as a pre-deployment documentation requirement for government use of AI.
+This creates a procurement-adjacent obligation: state agencies cannot simply deploy a high-risk system without first obtaining and retaining the developer's impact assessment.
+The confidentiality protection is absolute — it overrides other California disclosure laws.

 (d) (1) A state agency shall require a developer of a high-risk automated decision system deployed by the state agency to provide to the state agency a copy of the impact assessment conducted pursuant to this section.
 (2) Notwithstanding any other law, an impact assessment provided to a state agency pursuant to this subdivision shall be kept confidential.